jina-ai/jina/docs/get-started/install/troubleshooting.md

 ## On Mac M1

+Some users may have difficulty to install Protobuf on MacOS from `pip`, you may try `brew install protobuf`.

-Some upstream dependencies do not yet have pre-built wheels for the M1 chip, so you are likely to encounter some issues during the install.
+In general, some upstream dependencies do not yet have pre-built wheels for the M1 chip, so you are likely to encounter some issues during the install.
 In this case, you need to configure the development environment using [Rosetta2](https://support.apple.com/en-us/HT211861), including your terminal, `brew` and `python`.
 They must all be running under Rosetta2 instead of natively on M1.

 ````{tip}
 You can run the following command in the terminal to check if you are running under Rosetta2 or natively on M1.